davidfcarr/floating-callout/readme.txt

 == Description ==

 Creates a Gutenberg block displayed float right or float left relative to other content.
-You may set padding, margins, background color or background image.
+You may set padding, margins, background color or background image, border style and border color.

+Useful for creating an information sidebar, such as an About the Author block within an article, or a callout such as an invitation to register for your webinar within an article on the same topic.

+Source code at [https://github.com/davidfcarr/floating-callout](https://github.com/davidfcarr/floating-callout)

 Borrows from techniques used in the Wrapper component of the [Editor Blocks](https://wordpress.org/plugins/editor-blocks/) plugin.
 Created using [Create Guten Block](https://github.com/ahmadawais/create-guten-block).

-Source code at [https://github.com/davidfcarr/floating-callout](https://github.com/davidfcarr/floating-callout)

 == Installation ==